WaterByWind/grafana-dashboards/UBNT-EdgeRouter/README.md

 #### References
-This dashboard is not yet available at https://grafana.net/dashboards/, pending a formal release version of Telegraf with the noted 'index_as_tag' support (or similar)
+This dashboard is also available at https://grafana.net/dashboards/1756, including screenshots.